Genevieve: 16th century

-In 1562, two processions were held to cleanse Paris from the heresy of Protestantism.
+In 1562, two processions were held to cleanse Paris of the heresy of Protestantism.
 The first procession ended at Saint Genevieve's Abbey and in the second, Genevieve's reliquary was carried by 20 barefoot laymen wearing flowers on their heads and was received with enthusiasm from the public.
 Sluhovsky considered the processions as a reaffirmation of the Eucharist and of Genevieve's part in how the Catholic authorities in Paris handled the divisions caused by the French Wars of Religion, between Catholics and the Huguenot Protestants.
 In 1589, processions were held and Genevieve was invoked in well-organised responses to conflict between King Henry III, the House of Guise, and the Catholic League.
 It was the first time that the public invoked Genevieve against the king.
 As Sluhovsky states, "the Feast of Saint Genevieve became a feast of hatred and division, not of harmony and peace".
-Sluhovosky also states that for the first time, invocations of Genevieve changed from demonstrations of loyalty to public demonstrations of revolt and disloyalty to the king.
+Sluhovsky also states that for the first time, invocations of Genevieve changed from demonstrations of loyalty to public demonstrations of revolt and disloyalty to the king.
 In 1591, the royal army besieged Paris; an attack on the army, led by Chevalier d'Aumale, was planned to occur on Genevieve's feast day.
 Prayers were made at her shrine as the fighting happened, but the attack failed and D'Aumale was killed.
 Sluhovsky reported that the failure decreased the city's devotion toward Genevieve; he called their accusations against her "not unfounded".
 Two more supplicatory processions occurred in 1594, but it also failed; Sluhovsky states that they demonstrated the "authorities' inability to control the public cult of Sainte Geneviève".